Quenty/roblox-enhancement-proposals/Proposals/Proposal concerning the storage services currently being tested.md

 This proposal suggests:

-* Renaming the current `ServerStorage` class to `LocalStorage` and not changing its behavior.
+* Renaming the current `ServerStorage` class to `PrivateStorage` and not changing its behavior.
-* Making `ReplicatedStorage` not replicate from the client to the server.
+* Making `ReplicatedStorage` not replicate from the client to the server and renaming it to `ProtectedStorage`.
-* Adding a class called `GlobalStorage` which replicates from the client to the server and from the server to the client.
+* Adding a class called `PublicStorage` which replicates from the client to the server and from the server to the client.